 Making the transition safe and ensuring that future staffing is secure is paramount.
 Cervical screening is a key service for cancer prevention and we will work to ensure that the programme works well for women.

-Figures released by NHS Digital in November 2019 show that the lack of capacity in laboratories has impacted on turnaround times for cytology screening since 2017-18.
+Figures released by NHS Digital in November 2019 show that the lack of capacity in laboratories has impacted turnaround times for cytology screening since 2017-18.
 To reduce the backlog and stabilise service delivery, a national mitigation plan has been in place whereby the HPV pilot sites have increased the amount of HPV Primary screening to release cytology capacity.

 Faecal Immunochemical Test (FIT)

 FIT is a type of faecal occult blood test for bowel cancer screening which uses antibodies that specifically recognise human haemoglobin (Hb).
 It is used to detect, and can quantify, the amount of human blood in a single stool sample and is carried out in clinical biochemistry departments.
 FIT has been shown to have higher participation rates by the population and the switch is expected to increase screening uptake by around seven to eight percentage points in England.
-Whilst we welcome higher uptake in testing and the benefits for earlier diagnosis, this will increase pathology demand, both as a result of increased initial testing and because positive results lead to further testing.
+Whilst we welcome higher uptake in testing and the benefits of earlier diagnosis, this will increase pathology demand, both as a result of increased initial testing and because positive results lead to further testing.